 This article is for you if you’re someone who:

-Steps to follow when you can’t pay back your debt (one step at a time):
+Needs help with the steps to follow when you can't pay back your debt (we're going to break it down next)

 1. Try consolidating your debt